right-rudder/right-rudder/notes.md

   X drafted
   - shoot
   - edit
-- Call pathway / contact us model
-  X Calendly integration
-    x for now, just plugin the widget.
-    X Install gem
-    X Add API token
-    - make custom form that sends data to Calendly API
-    - Use custom form to save data into CRM
-    - OR ... create our own version of Calendly
-  - Video for encouragement
-  - "See if your school qualifies" button takes it to a different pathway where it asks questions then leads to scheduler
-    - Do you have a minimum of two instructors?
-    - Are you actively advertising to generate business?
-    - Do you have the ability to handle more students?
-    - Do you deliver quality service and instruction?
 - Website creation page and video
 - SEO page and video
 - Advertising page